 Don’t expect the rooms and food to be like home, you’re not home!

 Don’t get offended when your wife says your beard smells like a wet dog.
-It my gift to grow a beard.
+It my gift to grow a beard, and I put so much care into it – using good beard oil to keep it soft so it doesn’t chafe to make out with me.
 It’s just too bad it smells.

 Dangers and Annoyances